barntrosna/bokeh-project/README.md

 Jupyter Notebook documentation including quickstart guides can be found at http://jupyter.readthedocs.io/en/latest/index.html.
 It is quite intuitive to use.
 The notebook dashboard also ties in with conda environments, so you can create a new notebook in a particular environment.

-Pandas documentation for the latest version 0.18.1 is at http://pandas.pydata.org/pandas-docs/version/0.18.0/ with a 10 Minutes to pandas guide for beginners.
+Pandas documentation for the latest version 0.18.1 is at http://pandas.pydata.org/pandas-docs/version/0.18.0/ with a _10 Minutes to pandas_ guide for beginners.

 ##Data
 ###Rainfall